Fermi surface geometry and momentum dependent electron-phonon coupling drive the charge density wave in quasi-1D ZrTe$3$: Results

 A substantial improvement is obtained by including electron-electron interactions via on-site Hubbard corrections applied to the Te $5p$ states.
 Hubbard parameters have been computed from first principles using the linear-response approach of Timrov et al.~\cite{Timrov1,Timrov2}, yielding moderate values of $U_{\text{Te(1)}}=4.32$~eV, $U_{\text{Te(2)}}=4.38$~eV, and $U_{\text{Te(3)}}=4.44$~eV, indicative of intermediate correlations in the Te $5p$ orbitals.
-As shown by the dark-blue lines in Fig.~\ref{Fig1}(c), these corrections provide an essential improvement to the electronic structure, together with an improved description of the internal coordinates.
+These values reflect the residual self-interaction in the Te $5p$ states within the employed exchange–correlation functional \cite{Cococcioni}.
+As shown by the dark-blue lines in Fig.~\ref{Fig1}(c), these corrections provide an essential enhancement to the electronic structure at the Fermi level and more generally, improve the band structure below it (see Fig. S4 \cite{supplemental_material}), together with optimized internal coordinates.
 The resulting Fermi surface shows excellent agreement with those reported in ARPES experiments, in particular reproducing more accurately the position and quasi-1D shape of the sheets along the B-D direction.
-Importantly, the effect of $U$ dominates over the choice of internal coordinates: PBE+U with PBE coordinates produces a better agreement with experiment than PBE using experimental coordinates (see Supplementary Fig. 2).
+Importantly, the effect of $U$ dominates over the choice of internal coordinates: PBE+U with PBE coordinates produces a better agreement with experiment than PBE using experimental coordinates (see Fig. S3 \cite{supplemental_material}).
 Thus, while both structural and correlation effects influence the character of the 5$p_x$ states along the Te(2)-Te(3) axis, the inclusion of an \textit{ab initio} Hubbard $U$ is the key factor in recovering the correct Fermi surface topology.\\

 With the Fermi surface well characterized, we next assess whether its geometry can give rise to the CDW.
 We first compute the nesting function $\zeta(\mathbf{q})$, which is related to the imaginary part of the non-interacting susceptibility and identifies wavevectors \textbf{q} connecting regions of the Fermi surface: